rse/parsing-techniques/README.md

   with the Cons of technique 0 above, so a [State Machine](http://en.wikipedia.org/wiki/Finite-state_machine) is used to support multiple sections, arbitrary nesting, more precisely string parsing and expected output ordering.

+  RECOMMENDATION: Avoid this approach at all as it is too low-level and leads to too much boilerplate code.

     Pros                       | Cons
     ---------------------------|-----------------------------------